September 1922

 Hopkinson (1988), pg 186

-An anti-Treaty ASU attacking a pro-Treaty post in Glendalough, Co.
-Wicklow is surprised when a 50-strong pro-Treaty army patrol arrives on the scene but they manage to escape with three of their number captured and two wounded.
+An anti-Treaty ASU is attacking a pro-Treaty post in Glendalough, Co.
+Wicklow when it is surprised by a 50-strong pro-Treaty army patrol arriving on the scene.
+The anti-Treaty ASU manages to escape with but three of their number captured and two wounded.

 Dorney (2017), pg 163